Building an Open AIBOM Standard in the Wild: Background

 \textbf{From BOM to SBOM.} The concept of a Bill of Materials (BOM) originated in manufacturing as a structured inventory of components and sub-assemblies within a product~\cite{back_8_jiao2000generic}.
 Applying this principle to software, a Software Bill of Materials (SBOM) provides a machine-readable inventory of software components, enabling organisations to understand what software they run, where it originates, and how it can be trusted~\cite{back_2_xia2023empirical}.
 SBOMs have become central to software supply chain security as modern systems increasingly depend on third-party and open-source components~\cite{Stalnaker2024}.

-\textbf{SBOM standards.} Three SBOM standards dominate the landscape: SPDX~\cite{SPDX_linuxfoundation2025spdx}, developed under the Linux Foundation and standardized as ISO/IEC~5962:2021~\cite{spdxiso}; CycloneDX~\cite{cyclonedx_owasp2025cyclonedx}, introduced by OWASP and standardized as EMCA-424~\cite{ecma424}; and SWID Tags~\cite{SWID-iso2015swid}, maintained by the U.S. National Institute of Standards and Technology (NIST) to provide transparent software identification.
-While SPDX and CycloneDX are both widely adopted and offer comparable core capabilities, their selection in practice is typically guided by organizational priorities.
-SPDX is often preferred for license compliance, provenance tracking and governance use cases, while CycloneDX is preferred for vulnerability management, security automation, and CI/CD integration~\cite{ntia2021sbom, cisa2023sbom, oasis2023comparison}.
+\textbf{SBOM standards.} Three SBOM standards dominate the landscape: SPDX~\cite{SPDX_linuxfoundation2025spdx}, developed under the Linux Foundation and standardised as ISO/IEC~5962:2021~\cite{spdxiso}; CycloneDX~\cite{cyclonedx_owasp2025cyclonedx}, introduced by OWASP and standardised as EMCA-424~\cite{ecma424}; and SWID Tags~\cite{SWID-iso2015swid}, maintained by the U.S. National Institute of Standards and Technology (NIST) to provide transparent software identification.
+While SPDX and CycloneDX are both widely adopted and offer comparable core capabilities, their selection in practice is typically guided by organisational priorities.

-\textbf{Limitations for AI Systems.} Despite their value, current SBOMs standards do not capture the full complexity of AI systems~\cite{back_6_muiri2019framing}.
-New artifact types, such as datasets and models, introduce deeper provenance, explainability, and compliance requirements.
+\textbf{Limitations for AI systems.} Despite their value, current SBOMs standards do not capture the full complexity of AI systems.
+New artefact types, such as datasets and models, introduce deeper provenance, explainability, and compliance requirements.
 Dataset quality and lineage directly influence performance and fairness~\cite{back_26_lu2022towards,rajbahadur2021can}; model opacity necessitates metadata on interpretability, hyperparameters, and operational constraints~\cite{back_27_barclay2023providing}; and iterative lifecycles, including pre-training, fine-tuning, and redeployment, create intricate provenance chains and evolving compliance obligations~\cite{hassan2024rethinking}.
 These limitations have led both researchers and practitioners to call for extensions to SBOM standards that address the specific needs of AI systems, laying the foundation for the concept of an \AIBOM{}.